Lynda Kinkade

 Lynda Kinkade is an Australian journalist and a CNN anchor currently based at CNN's World Headquarters located in Atlanta, Georgia.
-Since August 2014 she has anchored the weekend editions of CNN International's CNN Newsroom and continues to anchor several weekday programs filling in on the European primetime show The World Right Now, the Middle East prime time show Connect the World and the Asia breakfast show CNN Today.
+Since August 2014, she has anchored the weekend editions of CNN International's Newsroom and once anchored several weekday programs filling in on the European primetime show The World Right Now, the Middle East primetime show Connect the World and the Asia breakfast show CNN Today.

 Career

 Kinkade began her broadcasting career in 2002 when she joined the Seven Network in her second year of university as a political researcher.
 She worked on the 2003 New South Wales state election coverage.
 Her research on each electorate in New South Wales was published and used during the election coverage by the anchors, reporters and producers.

 Following the election Kinkade was hired by Sunrise and worked the graveyard shifts as junior producer throughout her final year of university.

-After completing her degree at the University of Technology Sydney with a distinction average, Lynda Kinkade moved to the country to gain field experience working as a roving reporter for NBN Television in Newcastle, New South Wales, Tweed Heads, New South Wales, Lismore, New South Wales.
+After completing her degree at the University of Technology Sydney with a distinction average, Kinkade moved to the country to gain field experience working as a roving reporter for NBN Television in Newcastle, Tweed Heads and Lismore.